marcnol/pyHiM/docs/source/user_guide/pipeline_overview.md

 ## Data set

-To run the default pipeline, *pyHiM* need two types of data:
+To run the default pipeline, *pyHiM* needs two types of data:
 - A dictionary of initialization parameters, named `infoList.json`
 - 3D images in TIFF format (extension: `.tif` or `.tiff`).